 Originally published: May 12, 2017

 Jean-Paul Bureaud is the Director at the Office of Domestic and International Affairs at the Ontario Securities CommissionOntario Securities Commission An independent Crown corporation that is responsible for regulating the capital markets in Ontario.
-Its mandate is to provide protection to investors from unfair, improper or fraudulent practices and to foster confidence in fair and efficient capital markets.+ read full definition (OSCOSC See Ontario Securities Commission.+ read full definition).
+Its mandate is to provide protection to investors from unfair, improper or fraudulent practices, to foster fair and efficient capital markets and confidence in capital markets, and to contribute to the stability of the financial system and the reduction of systemic…+ read full definition (OSCOSC See Ontario Securities Commission.+ read full definition).
 The Investor Office recently sat down with Jean-Paul to discuss his background, the role of the Office, international cooperation and partnerships.

 I came to the Commission about 18 years ago, and I’ve been fortunate to have had a lot of exposure to different leading-edge policy issues and even a few enforcement matters over the years.
 I’ve worked in the Enforcement Branch, Corporate Finance, General Counsel’s Office, and am now leading the Office of Domestic and International Affairs (ODIA).
 I’ve seen the organization grow and evolve in its operations and leadership role.
 In the past few years, I’ve been impressed with the thought-leadership and the efforts of the Commission in transforming us into 21st century regulator.
 I believe that today we are more responsive to the needs of existing and emerging business models, while also better at incorporating the investor voice and reflecting their concerns in our policy decisions.
 It’s been a tremendous effort and I am really proud to be a part of it.